Bellows Falls in Windham County, Vermont — The American Northeast (New England)

 Location.
 43° 8.136′ N, 72° 26.682′ W. Marker is in Bellows Falls, Vermont, in Windham County.
 Marker is on Depot Street.
 Touch for map.
 Marker is in this post office area: Bellows Falls VT 05101, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Waypoint Center (here, next to this marker); Bellows Falls Canal (approx. 0.2 miles away); First Connecticut River Bridge (approx. 0.6 miles away in New Hampshire); John Kilburn Cabin (approx. 1.6 miles away in New Hampshire); Rev. John Williams (approx. 3 miles away); Rockingham Meetinghouse (approx. 4.2 miles away); Rockingham Meeting House (approx. 4.2 miles away); The Westminster Massacre (approx. 4˝ miles away).
+Bellows Falls (here, next to this marker); Hotel Windham / Andrews Inn (about 700 feet away, measured in a direct line); Bellows Falls Canal (approx. 0.2 miles away); First Connecticut River Bridge (approx. 0.6 miles away in New Hampshire); John Kilburn Cabin (approx. 1.6 miles away in New Hampshire); Rev. John Williams (approx. 3 miles away); Rockingham Meetinghouse (approx. 4.2 miles away); Rockingham Meeting House (approx. 4.2 miles away).
 Touch for a list and map of all markers in Bellows Falls.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 8, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 509 times since then and 5 times this year.
+It was originally submitted on June 8, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 415 times since then.
 Photos: 1, 2. submitted on June 8, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.